 Students will sit 3 written exams in Trinity Term, 1 on the core component of the course and 2 on their choice of options.
 Students will also submit a thesis in Trinity Term.

 Students must pass all examinations to be awarded the degree.

-Please find application forms for approval of optional papers and for thesis subject/title approvals here.
+Submit any applications for approval of optional papers and for thesis subject/title approvals here.